dfsnow/sno.ws/content/writing/2021-08-30-favorite-digital-things.md

 ### Other

 - [The American Abyss](https://www.nytimes.com/2021/01/09/magazine/trump-coup.html) - Long political essay on Jan.
 6th and how we got there
-- [How to Gain More From Your Reading](https://psyche.co/guides/how-to-gain-more-from-reading-by-taking-it-all-in-more-slowly) - Tips for attentive, intentional reading
+- [First, Make Me Care](https://gwern.net/blog/2026/make-me-care) - Some advice I got from professional writing workshops
 - [MMAcevedo](https://qntm.org/mmacevedo) - Horrifying short fiction on the perils of saving a brain's state
 - [The Plague Year](https://www.newyorker.com/magazine/2021/01/04/the-plague-year) - Summary of the institutional failures that made COVID so bad
+- [Research as Leisure Activity](https://www.personalcanon.com/p/research-as-leisure-activity) - {{< heart title="Favorite" >}} How I think about [writing articles](https://www.pricepoints.health) and posts
 - [Some Blogging Myths](https://jvns.ca/blog/2023/06/05/some-blogging-myths/) - The most motivating post on blogging I've ever found
-- [The Tyranny of Structurelessness](https://www.jofreeman.com/joreen/tyranny.htm) - All groups develop informal structure
+- [The Tyranny of Structurelessness](https://www.jofreeman.com/joreen/tyranny.htm) - {{< heart title="Favorite" >}} All groups develop informal structure
-- [What I Think About When I Edit](https://evaparish.com/blog/how-i-edit) - {{< heart title="Favorite" >}} Sound and simple writing advice
+- [What I Think About When I Edit](https://evaparish.com/blog/how-i-edit) - Sound and simple writing advice
 - [Your Climbing Shoes Are Too Tight](https://eveningsends.com/climbing-shoes-tight/) - Treat your feet right, don't size down
 - [Cocktail Party Ideas](https://danluu.com/cocktail-ideas/) - {{< heart title="Favorite" >}} Basically a long-form of this [xkcd](https://xkcd.com/1831/).
 I think about this post all the time and try to remember to stay humble about the limits of my own knowledge